OpenMeshLab/MeshXL/README.md

 ## 🏃 Intro MeshXL

-Mesh is a family of generative pre-trained foundation models for 3D mesh generation.
-With the Neural Coordinate Field representation, the generation of unstructured 3D mesh data can be seaminglessly addressed with modern LLM methods.
+**MeshXL** is a family of generative pre-trained foundation models for 3D mesh generation.
+With the Neural Coordinate Field representation, the generation of unstructured 3D mesh data can be seaminglessly addressed by modern LLM methods.

 The polygon mesh representation of 3D data exhibits great flexibility, fast rendering speed, and storage efficiency, which is widely preferred in various applications.
 However, given its unstructured graph representation, the direct generation of high-fidelity 3D meshes is challenging.
 Fortunately, with a pre-defined ordering strategy, 3D meshes can be represented as sequences, and the generation process can be seamlessly treated as an auto-regressive problem.
 In this paper, we validate the **Neur**al **C**oordinate **F**ield (NeurCF), an explicit coordinate representation with implicit neural embeddings, is a simple-yet-effective representation for large-scale sequential mesh modeling.
 After that, we present **MeshXL**, a family of generative pre-trained auto-regressive models, which addresses the process of 3D mesh generation with modern large language model approaches.
 Extensive experiments show that MeshXL is able to generate high-quality 3D meshes, and can also serve as foundation models for various down-stream applications.